redpesk-core/afb-app-manager/doc/widgets.md

  - PKGID is a directory whose name is the package identifier
  - VER is the version of the package MAJOR.MINOR

-This organisation has the advantage to allow several versions to leave together.
+This organization has the advantage to allow several versions to leave together.
 This is needed for some good reasons (rolling back) and also for less good reasons (user habits).

 Identity of installed files
 ---------------------------

-All the files are installed as the user "userapp" and group "userapp".
+All files are installed as user "userapp" and group "userapp".
 All files have rw(x) for user and r-(x) for group and others.

-This allows any user to read the files.
+This allows every user to read every file.

-Labelling the directories of applications
+labeling the directories of applications
 -----------------------------------------

-Organisation of data
+organization of data
 ====================

 The data of a user are in its directory and are labelled using the labels of the application

 [meta-intel]:       https://github.com/01org/meta-intel-iot-security                "A collection of layers providing security technologies"
 [widgets]:          http://www.w3.org/TR/widgets                                    "Packaged Web Apps"